 - Are you regularly reading and responding to online reviews?

 - Can you segment your database for more targeted communication?

 - What fun events are you offering in the near future?

 At the grassroots level, it’s imperative for the industry to make sure those interacting with millennials – whether on-site or managing digital channels – are set up for success.
 The Task Force will support the CMAA, GCSAA, NGCOA and PGA of America in training, educating and inspiring members to interact with 18 to 34-year-olds so they continue to participate and invite friends to join them.

 So what’s next?
 Members of the organizations mentioned above will be receiving targeted information as to how best to connect with millennials.
 The goal is to create positive experiences for younger golf facility customers around the country.

 Kris Hart is the CEO of Nextgengolf, the largest organization supporting 18-34 year old golf.
-Nextgengolf conducts events for non-varsity college students and young professionals in major U.S. cities (220 tournaments in 2016).
-He can be contacted via email@example.com or follow him on Twitter (@nextgolfer).
+Nextgengolf conducts events for non-varsity college students and young professionals in major U.S. cities.
+He can be contacted via firstname.lastname@example.org or follow him on Twitter (@nextgolfer).